-Internet Freedom Hack: Defending Truth
+Internet Freedom Hack: Defending Encryption

 Internet Freedom Hack is a series of community events that bring technologists with a passion for digital rights together to build things that advance the cause of internet freedom.

 Lisa Rein will be hosting a conversation with Barrett Brown and Claire Peters about the Pursuance Project and Barrett’s new book “My Glorious Defeats: Hacktivist, Narcissist, Anonymous: A Memoir”.